ncatlab/nlab-content/pages/3/7/3/6/6373/content.md

 Some history is in

-* {#Cogdell12} James W. Cogdell, _L-functions and non-abelian class eld theory, from Artin to Langlands_, 2012 ([pdf](https://people.math.osu.edu/cogdell.1/Artin-www.pdf))
+* {#Cogdell12} James W. Cogdell, _L-functions and non-abelian class field theory, from Artin to Langlands_, 2012 ([pdf](https://people.math.osu.edu/cogdell.1/Artin-www.pdf))

 The analogy between class field theory for the Hilbert class field and the Hurewicz theorem can be found in